fastapi/sqlmodel/README.md

 ## SQLAlchemy and Pydantic

-That class `Hero` is a **SQLModel** model.
+That class `Hero` is an **SQLModel** model.

-But at the same time, ✨ it is a **SQLAlchemy** model ✨.
+But at the same time, ✨ it is an **SQLAlchemy** model ✨.
 So, you can combine it and use it with other SQLAlchemy models, or you could easily migrate applications with SQLAlchemy to **SQLModel**.

 And at the same time, ✨ it is also a **Pydantic** model ✨.
 You can use inheritance with it to define all your **data models** while avoiding code duplication.
 That makes it very easy to use with **FastAPI**.